sayertindall/omni-client/README.md

-# Omnipedia

-## Overview
-Omnipedia is a sophisticated document analysis and compliance evaluation tool that helps researchers and compliance professionals analyze text against predefined requirements and standards.
+📚 Omnipedia is a sophisticated document analysis and compliance evaluation tool that helps researchers 🔍 and compliance professionals analyze text against predefined requirements and standards ✅.

 ## Key Features